← The journal Vertical M&A Guides February 19, 2026

 Private Equity Firms

-Numerous PE firms are active in hospitality technology, including EQT Growth, Tiger Global, Atomico, HarbourVest, and Viking Global Investors.
+Growth equity and PE investors active around hospitality technology include EQT Growth, Tiger Global, Atomico, HarbourVest, Viking Global Investors, KKR, and Alpine Investors.
 These firms typically invest in growth-stage platforms or back management teams to execute roll-up strategies.

 Consolidation Drivers